mui/material-ui/docs/src/pages/guides/api/api.md

   bounds the number of props exposed, and can easily support new values in the future.

-The Material-UI components use a combination of the two approaches according to the following rules:
+The MUI components use a combination of the two approaches according to the following rules:

 - A _boolean_ is used when **2** possible values are required.
 - An _enum_ is used when **> 2** possible values are required, or if there is the possibility that additional possible values may be required in the future.